saranshbansal/rtfd/README.md

 lives.
 One of the most important digital revolution happened in financial system and especially transacting money to someone from any part of the world digitally.
-Digital transactions have become a part of daily life like purchasing a product online, sending money to friends, depositing cash in bank account, investment purposes etc., They had a lot of benefits so does paved way for fraudulent activities.
+Digital transactions have become a part of daily life like purchasing a product online, sending money to friends, depositing cash in bank account, investment purposes etc., They had a lot of benefits so does pave way for fraudulent activities.
 People started using digital money transactions medium to launder money and make the money look like it comes from a legal source.

 ## 🎯 Objective